-Since the start of his Pontificate, Pope Francis has encouraged the use of the Rosary as a means by which Christians can contemplate the example of Jesus and Mary, and imitate their example in our lives.
-The Mission Rosary is a special form of the prayer, devised to help children consider how they too can share God's love with others.
+Since the start of his Pontificate, Pope Francis has encouraged the use of the Rosary as a means by which Christians can contemplate the lives of Jesus and Mary, and imitate their example.

 The Mission Rosary is different from a traditional rosary because it is made up of five different colours.
 Each colour represents a different continent in the world and it helps us to pray for children in that continent living in poverty and adversity.